 Surfing Tip #2: Check The Weather & Your Equipment

-It’s important that you check the weather, tides, and wind before you head out to the beach.
-Most beaches will also inform visitors if it’s safe to swim or go into the water.
-You should also learn how to observe the ocean for changes, this will help you identify rip tides and tide changes.
-This will be useful as you can alert other swimmers and surfers to avoid certain areas of the beach.
+The three main things to check are the weather, tides and wind before heading to the beach.
+Usually, beaches inform visitors about whether it’s safe to swim or go into the water.
+This is not the case everywhere.
+So you have to learn how to recognize rip tides and tide changes.
+You can use this knowledge to help other swimmers and surfers to avoid certain areas of the beach.

-Another important step is to make sure all of your gear is in working order.
-From your leash to your wetsuit, ensure that there are no rips or tears that could make you uncomfortable.
-Also consider wearing bright colours in order for others to spot you when you’re in the ocean in case of an emergency.
+You should ensure all of your gear is in working order.
+This includes your wetsuit and leash.
+There should not be any rips or tears that make you uncomfortable.
+Wearing bright colours makes it easier for others to spot you if you are in an emergency.